DACT214/Portfolio/React-Course/React_Course_Notes.md

 ## CSS Module

 - This allows for style to be called as a normal and unique JavaScript object.
-  > the uniqueness of the style object is what allows resuability of style clas names
+  > the uniqueness of the style object is what allows resuability of style class names
 - if you want multiple styles at once, we can wrap all the styles in an array `[]` and then call the `.join(' ')` which will join each style class with a space.

   - This syntax can be used to call style classes dynamically since the styling behaves like an object